JoshSermon/JoshSermon/README.md

 </p>

 <p align="center">
     Front End Developer who creates successful websites that meet customer needs.
 I have experience producing impactful, innovative websites that engage customers and deliver business results.
-In addition, I am solution- driven to fix bugs that will allow websites to run efficiently.
+In addition, I am solution-driven to fix bugs that will allow websites to run efficiently.
 </p>